bottlepy/bottle/apidoc/tutorial.rst

 * :ref:`tutorial-routing`: Web development starts with binding URLs to code.
 This section tells you how to do it.
 * :ref:`tutorial-output`: You have to return something to the Browser.
 Bottle makes it easy for you, supporting more than just plain strings.
 * :ref:`tutorial-request`: Each client request carries a lot of information.
 HTTP-headers, form data and cookies to name just three.
 Here is how to use them.
 * :ref:`tutorial-templates`: You don't want to write HTML within your python code, do you?
-Template separate code from presentation.
+Templates separate code from presentation.
 * :ref:`tutorial-debugging`: These tools and features will help you during development.
 * :ref:`tutorial-deployment`: Get it up and running.